IS A WEIMARANER RIGHT FOR YOU AND YOUR FAMILY?

 Eyes: these range in colour from light to dark amber and some maintain a blue-grey eye.

-The following has been quoted by Weimaraner specialist judges "if you shaved off the coat and docked the tail the Weimaraner longhair should be the same as the Weimaraner."
+The following has been quoted by Weimaraner specialist judges "if you shaved off the coat the Weimaraner longhair should be the same as the Weimaraner."

 Grooming requirements for the breed include regular brushing to remove dead hair, regular cleaning of the ears, trimming of the toenails and dental care.
 The Weimaraner does shed its coat, however the shedding will be much less visible on the shorthair than the longhair.
 This usually happens twice a year but can occur after a bitch has had the season.